 4B.
-Planned Repayment of Section 108 Loan: The City made a loan repayment of \$97,282.50 in PY 2022.
+Planned Repayment of Section 108 Loan: The City made loan repayments in the amount of \$188,156.25 in PY 2023.
 This Section 108 loan repayment to HUD was for the demolition and environmental remediation of the former Insilco Factory H building site.